 Can local customers find you online?
-Do you have a mobile optimized website?
+Do you have a mobile-optimized website?
 Is your contact information and location clearly marked and easy to find?
 Do you have a content marketing plan that helps your website’s SEO?

 If you want to beat the competition, you need to find ways to help your target customer find you before they find other restaurants.
-Creating relevant blogs posts or pages about your specialty or menu items, daily specials, and even coverage relevant to the local food industry could be worthwhile.
+Creating relevant blog posts or pages about your specialty or menu items, daily specials, and even coverage relevant to the local food industry could be worthwhile.

 With more and more customers searching for locations on mobile devices, it would be wise to have a website that scales too.

 First, make sure your is business listed with Google+ Business (see instructions here).
 This is free and a great starting point if you’re just beginning to build your online presence.

 Another great resource to get started with is SinglePlatform, which enables you to publish your business information across the most popular review sites, search engines, and mobile apps with a single click.